ryvin/JumPing-PeNGuin-JPG-to-PNG-converter/README.md

-# JPG to PNG Converter
+# JumPinG PeNGuin - JPG to PNG Converter

 This Python script converts JPG images to PNG format using multithreading for improved performance.
-It can be run as a Python script (with GUI or CLI) or as a standalone Windows executable with a graphical user interface.
+It can be run as a Python script or as a standalone Windows executable, both supporting GUI and CLI modes.

 ## Features